 Knowing how much your investments cost gives you the info you need to make that number as small as possible (or at least make sure the benefits you’re paying for in investment fees justify their cost).
 So … how do you figure it out?
 And how high is too high?

-For other types of investment accounts — things like a 401(k) or 403(b) with your current employer, an IRA, or a taxable investment account — there’s some Sherlocking required.
-Most (if not all) of the information you need should be available to you online, but it’s probably going to be a bit scattered.
+There is a little bit of Sherlocking required to find your current fees — most (if not all) of the information you need should be available to you online, but it might be a bit scattered.
+That's why we wrote this article: to help you wade through it.
 So get that login info handy, and let’s dive in.

 Types of investment fees and where to find them